17tking/17tking/README.md

 My favorite part of data analysis is designing the visual I'll use for a report or presentation.
 It brings out my creative side to working.
 Least favorite part?
 Well...it depends doesn't it?

 Lately, I've elevated my career to the engineering side of data, or getting it from one spot to the next.
 My Utah Mountain Conditions repo showcases this.
-Before I set off on a 15 mile roundtrip hike to Mt.[insert name here], this data that I've engineered from start to finish will let me know the forecast and conditions that I should prepare for.
+Before I set off on a 15 mile roundtrip hike to Mt.[insert name here], this data that I've engineered from start to finish will let me know the forecast and conditions that I should prepare for, keeping both my friends or I safe.

 ### Socials